-The club policy is to develop acceptable behavior to which all sailors conform.
+The club policy is to develop acceptable behaviour to which all sailors conform.

-Acceptable Behavior is not designed to limit your enjoyment of sailing, but it is important that everyone has an equal chance to participate in a safe and well-organized course.
+Acceptable Behaviour is not designed to limit your enjoyment of sailing, but it is important that everyone has an equal chance to participate in a safe and well-organized course.